fferlito/fferlito.github.io/_projects/15_project.markdown

 </div>

-Neural networks have been very popular in the last years, especially in the field of computer vision (i.e. images classification tasks).
+Neural networks have been very popular in the last years, especially in the field of computer vision, where they achieved remarkable results in tasks like image classification.
 In the last years, a new wave of artist is pushing their bundaries further, using techniques like <a href="https://ai.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html" target="blank">DeepDream</a>, <a href="https://arxiv.org/pdf/1508.06576.pdf" target="blank">style transfer</a> and <a href="https://distill.pub/2017/feature-visualization/" target="blank">feature visualization</a> to create artistic images and abstract visualizations.

 All these technologies are based on the same intuition.
-Neural networks are formed stacking layers of artifical neurons.
-They can interpret the input images as they store some abstract representation in these internal layers, which we call features, filters or kernels.
-Once we feed an image to a network, each pixel will contribute to the activation of certain filters, leading to a certain prediction.
+Convolutional neural networks are formed stacking layers of *artifical neurons*.
+These layers can interpret the input images as they store some abstract representation in their parameters (called *weights*) using an operation called *convolution*.
+These representation are stored in layers that we call *feature maps*.
+Once we feed an image to a network, each pixel will contribute to the activation of certain feature map, which in turn will lead to a certain prediction.
 We can use these representation in a different way: to describe some properties (a.k.a. style) that we want to optimize in a picture.
 This optimization is possible as the activations each filter are *differentiable* with respect to the input: this means that we can tweak the input using the gradient descent (or other algorithms) in an iterative way.

 An example of such application is called *neural style transfer*,  an optimization technique used to achieve image stylization in a non-photorealistic way.
 In the next sections, the basic concept of style transfer is described.
 Following, an extension for applying this technique on 3d models is given.